kdoomsday/narrative-analytics/README.md

     - `TrackedEventRepoDB`: Implements the repo comunicating with the database
     - `TrackedEventRepoCached`: Cache in front of db access to prevent excessive querying
 - `TimeRangeFinder`: Takes a timestamp and provides the corresponding `TimeRange`
     - `TimeRangeFinderHour`: Implementation that finds the surrounding hour block and uses that as the range
+- `AggregationFormatter`: Contract for formatting output for the GET endpoint
+    - `AggregationFormatterDefault`: Implementation of formatting as required